• Skip to primary navigation

 Discover why we salt/grit icy roads in winter.

-Making vehicles move
+Making vehicles move – science experiments

-We used Carbon Dioxide released from a baking soda and vinegar reaction to power a bottle boat.
+We used carbon dioxide released from a baking soda and vinegar reaction to power a bottle boat.

 Red Ted Art made a fun elastic powered tugboat which moves using the energy stored when you wind up an elastic band.